TIBCOSoftware/snappydata/docs/howto/use_stream_processing_with_snappydata.md

 def process(snappySession: SnappySession, sinkProps: Map[String, String],
       batchId: Long, df: Dataset[Row], possibleDuplicate: Boolean = false): Unit
 ```

+## Resetting a Streaming Query

+Progress of a streaming query is saved as part of the checkpoint directory by Spark.
+On top of this **Snappy Sink** also maintains an internal state as part of the state table to ensure idempotency of the sink.

+Hence to reset a streaming query, the following actions must be taken to clean the state of the streaming query:

+!!!
+Note
+	When you use the following steps you may permanently lose the state of the streaming query.

+1. Delete the checkpoint directory. (or start streaming query with different checkpoint directory.)
+2. Clear the state from the state table using following sql:</br>
+		delete from [state_table_schema].snappysys_internal____sink_state_table where stream_query_id = <query_name>;

+	*	[state_table_schema] is the schema passed as part of “stateTableSchema” option of snappy sink.
+It should be skipped if “stateTableSchema” option was not provided while defining snappy sink.
+	*	`<query_name>` is the name of the query provided while defining the sink.

 ## Limitations
 Limitations of **Snappy Sink** are as follows: